 You can ask to have state and federal taxes withheld from your unemployment benefit payments or make estimated tax payments.

-How to Request Tax Withholding
+How to Request Tax Withholding or Change Withholding Online

 - The Federal withholding is 10% of the weekly amount payable